Richard Wilberforce, Baron Wilberforce: Early life and career

-Born in Jalandhar, India, Richard Wilberforce was the son of Samuel Wilberforce, ICS, later a judge of the Lahore High Court, and of Katherine Wilberforce, the daughter of John Sheepshanks, Bishop of Norwich.
+Born in Jalandhar, India, Richard Wilberforce was the son of Samuel Wilberforce, ICS, later a judge of the Lahore High Court, and of Katherine Wilberforce, daughter of John Sheepshanks, Bishop of Norwich.
 His grandfather was Reginald Wilberforce, who helped restore British order in Delhi, after the Indian Rebellion of 1857.
 His great-grandfather was Samuel Wilberforce, Bishop of Winchester, and his great-great-grandfather was the abolitionist William Wilberforce, a connection which had much influence upon him.

 Wilberforce spent the first seven years of his life in India, before being sent to England in 1914 on the outbreak of the First World War.
 He attended five preparatory schools, the last being Sandroyd School.
-From Sandroyd he went to Winchester College in 1920 where Monty Rendall, the headmaster, convinced him to drop Mathematics, in which he excelled, in favour of Classics, in order to broaden his career options.
+From Sandroyd he went to Winchester College in 1920 where Monty Rendall, the headmaster, convinced him to drop Mathematics, in which he excelled, in favour of Classics, to broaden his career options.
 Wilberforce excelled in his new subject, winning all four top college prizes.

-From Winchester Wilberforce entered New College, Oxford, where he was a scholar, obtaining firsts in both Classical Moderations (1928) and Literae humaniores (1930).
-He won the Craven, Hertford, and Ireland scholarships in Classics, as well as the Eldon Law Scholarship.
-In 1932, on his third attempt, Wilberforce was elected a prize fellow of All Souls College: the two other successful candidates that year were Isaiah Berlin and Patrick Reilly.
+From Winchester, Wilberforce entered New College, Oxford, where he was a scholar, obtaining First Class Honours in both Classical Moderations (1928) and Literae humaniores (1930).
+He won the Craven, Hertford and Ireland scholarships in Classics, as well as the Eldon Law Scholarship.
+In 1932, on his third attempt, Wilberforce was elected a prize fellow of All Souls College; the two other successful candidates that year were Isaiah Berlin and Patrick Reilly.
 Wilberforce remained a fellow of the college until his death seventy years later.

-Moving to London, Wilberforce was called to the bar by the Middle Temple in 1932.
-He was the pupil of the renowned Chancery junior Wilfred Hunt; a fellow pupil was H. L. A. Hart.
-Wilberforce joined the chambers of Andrew Clark (today called Wilberforce Chambers) and practised at the Chancery bar but, lacking family connections, his earnings were meagre, although they began to increase toward the end of the decade.
+Moving to London, Wilberforce was called to the Bar by the Middle Temple in 1932.
+He was the pupil of the renowned Chancery junior Wilfrid Hunt; a fellow pupil was H. L. A. Hart.
+Wilberforce joined the chambers of Andrew Clark (today called Wilberforce Chambers) and practised at the Chancery Bar but, lacking family connections, his earnings were meagre, although they began to increase toward the end of the decade.